sisiwei/nyu-spring-tutorials/2016/README.md

 | April 27 | TBD |
 | __May 4__ | __No Session__ |

+## Potential Topics

+- D3.js
+- Web scraping
+- Using APIs
+- Design of interactive graphcis and news apps
+- Data analysis
+- Data visualization
+- Creating your own blog/editing blogs in Wordpress
+- How to use tech to find out more about users want
+- Algorithms

 ## License
 Course materials are licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.